cuttlebelle/website/content/index/how.md

     example: cuttlebelle --init
   - headline: Compile your website
     text: |
       Now compile your website into the `site` folder.
-The watch will wait after for any additional changes you make to your files and only run on those pages you change affected.
+The watch will start after for any additional changes you make to your files and only run on those pages you change affected.
     example: cuttlebelle --watch
 ---